davidakennedy/davidakennedy.com/_src/articles/2010-02-23-how-to-use-social-media-to-tell-your-story.md

 _Image courtesy of [Markus Spiske](https://unsplash.com/photos/w99fOHFYTjc)._

 _This post is the second part in a two-part series on social media and storytelling.
-Part one covered_ [_three things social media and storytelling have in common_](/blog/how-to-use-social-media-to-tell-your-story/)_._
+Part one covered [three things social media and storytelling have in common](/blog/how-to-use-social-media-to-tell-your-story/)._